EvanoriMemoria/aberrant_winds/src/pages/posts/029-massive-server-overhaul.md

 ~~\## Timeframe~~
 ~~Unfortunately this will not be a quick transition, it may take a few weeks to get everything up and running again.
 Though, I suspect we'll be playing before the next ROTN update :P.~~ **EDIT** Only 6 days of downtime!

-~~\#### **** Worlds will not be wiped!* ****~~ **Worlds are safe!**
-~~*Barring sad, unforeseen issues.~~
+#### **Worlds were not wiped!**

 ## Server Monetization Changes

-Up to this point I've been hosting these servers for free.
+For the last two years I've been hosting these servers for free.
 I wish I could continue to do so, but it is just not feasible anymore for me to continue this way.
 I will be updating the ko-fi with goals for additional upgrades to the servers, or additional servers.
 I will continue to add these as we complete the current ones so everyone can see what sorts of upgrades we are currently working toward.
 I want this to be a community where everyone has some input, so to that end I have outlined my starting ideas.
 If anyone has additional input, let me know.

 Here's what I'm thinking: